 As the European sports car market invaded the United States after WWII, American auto manufacturers took notice.
 Very .....

 few, if any, produced a 2-seater oriented sports car.
 By the early 1950's, Jaguar, Austin Healey, Triumph, MG and other small English sports cars were finding garages in the United States, not to mention Alfa Romeo, Porsche, etc. Pushing an effort to supply a unique 2-seater for the Kaiser brand was designer Howard “Dutch” Darrin, a renowned automotive stylist for Packard and Duesenberg.
-Although, the longtime sedan oriented Henry J. Kaiser was a tough sell on pushing such an automobile, his selection of traditional family style automobiles was a major focus to save his namesake in an ever-growing market where larger firms were eating up their competition.
-Darrin was able to push his stunning Roadster with disappearing doors that slid into the front fenders forward to production, some say with the prodding of Mrs. Kaiser after seeing the design, so it would appear at the 1953 New York auto show with many admirers.
-Kaiser Motors was struggling as whole to stay alive, so only 435 Roadsters would be produced, and today represent the last of Dutch Darrin automotive legacy.
+Although, the longtime sedan oriented Henry J. Kaiser was a tough sell on pushing such an automobile.
+His selection of traditional family style automobiles was a major focus to save his namesake in an ever-growing market where larger firms were eating up their competition.
+Darrin was able to push his stunning Roadster with disappearing doors that slid into the front fenders forward into production, some say with the prodding of Mrs. Kaiser after seeing the design.
+So, it would appear at the 1953 New York auto show with many admirers.
+Kaiser Motors was struggling as whole to stay alive, and only 435 Roadsters would be produced, and today represent the last of Dutch Darrin automotive legacy.

 Once in Florida, it would be enjoyed only sparingly until the father's passing.
 It was then sent back to a PA restoration house in 2005 for a cosmetic restoration.
 This included new exterior paint in the correct, factory color, new interior upholstery material sourced from the Kaiser-Fraser Club, along with correct convertible top.
 Upon completion in 2008, it would come back to Florida and find its way to Bob Dunn of Custom Auto to ensure the mechanicals were in order.
 At this time, it had less than 57,000 original miles.
 Bob elected to replace the clutch & pressure plate, rebuild the generator & water pump, most engine gaskets, new voltage regulator, exhaust system, ignition system, and all fluids.
 Upon completion, John Dixon would enjoy seasonably for about 3,500 miles through April 2018.
 Today, the odometer reads only 61,138 miles!
 After arrival to the St. Louis Car Museum, we changed the engine oil/filter, heater hoses, rebuilt the bouncing tachometer along with replacing the cable, replaced the front kingpins, installed new transmission mounts, changed the transmission fluid, repacked front wheel bearings, both headlights, replaced fresh air ducting, adjusted parking brake, and topped off the rear axle grease.
 Overall, it was already largely ready to enjoy!
 Showcasing a 13-year-old restoration, it presents today as a largely original example.
 Complete with extra keys, all tire changing tools include spare tire cover, side curtains, and documented ownership history.
 Please feel free to call with additional questions or submit an offer before it's too late!
 Priced aggressively for the market considering its condition!
 Act quickly!